Pixel Streaming Audio Capture

 - Process the recognized text in your game logic

-Simply replace the standard Capturable Sound Wave with a Pixel Streaming Capturable Sound Wave in the Runtime Speech Recognizer examples, and it will work seamlessly with Pixel Streaming audio input.
+Simply replace the standard Capturable Sound Wave with a Pixel Streaming Capturable Sound Wave (or Pixel Streaming 2 Capturable Sound Wave) in the Runtime Speech Recognizer examples, and it will work seamlessly with Pixel Streaming audio input.

 Recording Remote User Audio